Create Trust Psychological Safety in Healthcare: Learn Trauma Informed Communication

 Credit Designation Statements

-For Medicine: Rush University Medical Center designates this live activity for a maximum of 22.00 AMA PRA Category 1 Credit(s)TM.
+For Medicine: Rush University Medical Center designates this enduring activity for a maximum of 22.00 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME of the American Board of Surgery’s Continuous Certification program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.